-The tax adjustment, also known as the loss absorbing capacity of deferred taxes (LACDT), is £0.34m (2020: £0.41m) and is calculated in accordance with Article 207 of the Delegated Regulation.
+The tax adjustment, also known as the loss absorbing capacity of deferred taxes (LACDT), is £0.32m (2022: £0.30m) and is calculated in accordance with Article 207 of the Delegated Regulation.
+Despite the fall in the SCR prior to the tax adjustment, the tax adjustment has increased over the year as a consequence of a change in the main rate of Corporation Tax from 19% to 25%, resulting in an effective rate of tax of 23.5% at 31 December 2023.

-The LACDT at 31 December 2021 comprises:
+The LACDT at 31 December 2023 comprises:

-- £0.05 million from the recovery of tax payable in respect of the year to 31 December 2021. - £0.27 million from the offset of future profits, where the future profits available are assumed to be equal to the SCR for operational risk on the basis that, if an operational loss equal to the SCR for operational risk was incurred, the Company would receive the same amount as compensation under the MSA with AAML, as described in Section B.7.1. - £0.02 million from the anticipated reduction in the deferred tax liability described in Section D.3.2.
+- £0.16m from the recovery of tax payable in respect of the year to 31 December 2023. - £0.16m from the offset of future profits, where the future profits available are assumed to be equal to the SCR for operational risk on the basis that, if an operational loss equal to the SCR for operational risk was incurred, the Company would receive the same amount as compensation under the MSA with alL, as described in Section B.7.1.